 Michael Goetz obtained his Ph.D at the University of Neuchatel, Switzerland.
 After a postdoctoral stage at Cornell University, where he worked with Drs.
 Jerry Meinwald and Tom Eisner on insect chemistry, he joined the Merck Research Laboratories staff in New Jersey.
 He was a member of the basic research / drug discovery effort at Merck for 28 years, most recently as Director, Natural Products Chemistry, and has served as Area Head, Chemistry at the Fundacion Medina research facility in Granada Spain.
 Dr. Goetz is the author or co-author of over 80 chemistry publications in the field of Natural Products.
-He continues as Consultant at Fundacion Medina and is Director of the Natural Products Discovery Institute.
+He continues as Consultant at Fundacion Medina and is Research Director of the Natural Products Discovery Institute.

 Jan Sigmund is a Rutgers University M.S.
 Microbiology & Biochemistry graduate with over twenty years of Natural Products (NP) Drug Discovery experience at Merck & Co., Inc. The focus of her research was exploring the biological diversity of prokaryotic microorganisms that reside in Nature and providing this important source of novel bioactive molecules to various therapeutic screening areas.
 She played a key role in the isolation, identification, fermentation and screening of Actinomycete bacteria as well as bacteria considered non-traditional to Natural Products pharmaceutical programs at the time, such as Bacillus, Cytophaga-like bacteria, Cyanobacteria and marine prokaryotes.
 Critical to the success of such programs was not only the development of novel culture enrichment and isolation procedures, but the establishment of robust molecular means to rapidly differentiate and identify bacteria.